-Only certain versions of the FORCAM FORCE IIOT solution – namely 5.9 to 5.11 – are affected by the security vulnerability in the JAVA component Log4j.
+Only certain versions of the FORCE MES FLEX solution – namely 5.9 to 5.11 – are affected by the security vulnerability in the JAVA component Log4j.
 The gap can be closed with a comparatively simple workaround.

 Critical JAVA vulnerability in Log4j

-Releases of FORCAM FORCE IIOT – Workaround eliminates security risk
+Releases of FORCE MES FLEX – Workaround eliminates security risk